patrick-sharp/waypoint.nvim/README.md

     have highlight in line, n, hhhhhh, n, l
-[ ] keep track of the cursor position and restore to it when you open the floating window [ ] fix bug where moving to bottom doesn't move view to bring bottom waypoint fully into view
+[ ] keep track of the cursor position and restore to it when you open the floating window [ ] fix bug where moving to bottom doesn't move view to bring bottom waypoint fully into view [x] goddamnit, I just realized the source of the bug. it's because the table chars are unicode, and therefore multiple chars long
+    nvim_win_get_cursor doesn't account for unicode.
+    solution: get rid of all uses of nvim_win_get_cursor and replace with vim.fn.getcurpos() [ ] handle col vs curswant better so unicode doesn't confuse cursor state

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd